CovenantSQL/CovenantSQL/README.md

 ## What is ThunderDB?

-ThunderDB is a Distributed Database Service running on BlockChain for ĐApps and Traditional Apps.
+ThunderDB is a Distributed Database running on BlockChain for ĐApps and Traditional Apps.
+Traditionally databases are running on some expensive servers hosted in IDC taking good care by a brunch of Engineers and DBAs.
+For high availability and scalability,

 ## Installation
 **ThunderDB is Still Under Heavy Construction**